yasserglez/arachne/README.txt

   Arachne is a search engine for files and directories shared by FTP and similar protocols in a networked environment.

-  Read INSTALL for instructions installing Arachne.
+  Read INSTALL.txt for instructions installing Arachne.